pookjw/pookjw.github.io/Privacy_Policy/dorodoro.md

 # DoroDoro Privacy Policy

-When you start using DoroDoro application, your information will be sent to *Ministry of the Interior and Safety* (a branch of the Government of South Korea), *Kakako* and *Apple*.
+When you start using DoroDoro application, your information will be sent to *Ministry of the Interior and Safety* (a branch of the Government of South Korea), *Kakao* and *Apple*.
 DoroDoro application developer won't store or collect user's personal data.

 Edited : 2021.04.02